leandrowkz/ts-backend/README.md

-# ts-backend
 Typescript template for backend packages/apps.
 It provides a working set of packages/resources ready to be used.
+Just put your code under `src` and you'll be ready to go.

 ## Packages
 - [Typescript](https://www.typescriptlang.org/)